Minor league football (gridiron): International American Football Leagues

 American football continues to grow in popularity worldwide, and has had International Olympic Committee recognition since 2013.
 The NFL has tried to expand their exposure to additional markets by playing games outside the United States.
 The first pro game outside the U.S. and Canada was played in Japan in 1976.
 In 1978 the NFL played in Mexico, and in 1983 they had their first game in Europe, in London.

 With the success of the international series in the 1970s and 1980s, other countries established their own leagues that have earned good reputations over the years, especially the long-established leagues throughout Europe and in Japan.
 European leagues and teams attract and sign American coaches and import players, some of whom have NFL experience, from U.S. colleges or other leagues.
 The number of import players allowed per team is set by league rules.
 The typical American import player contract includes a monthly salary, housing, insurance, transportation, round trip flights, meals, and possible performance bonuses.
 The top leagues in Europe are traditionally the German Football League (GFL), Austrian Football League, Italian Football League, and the Finnish league.
 The X-League in Japan, which plays under NCAA or NFL rules, is also very strong.

 Usually the foreign players in the National Football League moved to the US early, and played the game in college, but there are exceptions.
 Anthony Dablé, a French football player, was the first foreign pro player to sign in the NFL.
 Moritz Böhringer was drafted in 2016 directly from the GFL, but did not play in an official game before returning to the GFL in 2021.
 Efe Obada was the first player to make an NFL 53-man active roster.
 Since 2017, the NFL has run the International Player Pathway Program (IPPP) to increase the number of non-American and non-Canadian players in the league.

 Since 2017, the Canadian Football League (CFL) has tried to globalize as well, and made partnership agreements with football leagues in Austria, Denmark, Finland, France, Germany, Italy, Japan, Mexico, Norway, Sweden, and the United Kingdom.
-The league held a special draft in 2019 for Mexican born players, and another one for European players., and held a special global scouting combine in Europe, Mexico, and Japan in 2020.
+The league first held a special draft in 2019 for Mexican born players, and another one for European players., and hold a special global scouting combine and Global Draft for players from Europe, Mexico, and Japan since 2021.
 Today, each CFL team includes two designated global-player roster spots for players from outside the U.S. and Canada.

-Another international league that has entered into partnership agreements with American league for players developments is the Elite Football League of India, which has an agreement with the Gridiron Developmental Football League.
+Another American league, the Gridiron Developmental Football League, has partnership agreements for player development with two international leagues: the Elite Football League of India and the Federación Deportiva Nacional de Fútbol Americano de Chile (FDNFA).